jovo-community/jovo-community-plugin-tools/README.md

 - Platforms: any (alexa, googleAssistant, core, web, etc.)
 - Requires a [Database Integration](https://www.jovo.tech/docs/databases) for user data storage.

+## RIDR Lifecycle

+This plugin is registered as part of the `dialogue.start` [middleware](https://www.jovo.tech/docs/middlewares#ridr-middlewares) and is meant to be used in component handlers and hooks after that point.
+By this time the user's data is loaded from the configured database integration.

 ## Install

 Install the plugin into your Jovo project: